pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - CloudFormation - Official - Deploy applications on Amazon EC2 - 2 - LAMP installation & configuration.md

 ## LAMP installation

-We'll build on the previous basic Amazon EC2 template - [[AWS - CloudFormation - EC2 - Deploy applications on Amazon EC2 - 1 - Basic Amazon EC2 instance]] - to automatically install Apache, MySQL, and PHP.
+We'll build on the previous basic Amazon EC2 template - [[AWS - CloudFormation - Official - Deploy applications on Amazon EC2 - 1 - Basic Amazon EC2 instance]] - to automatically install Apache, MySQL, and PHP.
 To install the applications, we'll add a `UserData` property and `Metadata` property.
 However, the template won't configure and start the applications until the next section.

 The `UserData` property runs two shell commands:
 - install the CloudFormation helper scripts